Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Conclusions

 \section{Conclusions}

-The key finding of our study is that, after exhaling, dried saliva droplets can inflate (Fig.~\ref{inflation}), which alters the particles' trajectories (Fig.~\ref{travelrat}).
+The key finding of our study is that, after exhaling, dried saliva (NaCl-water) droplets can form hollow particles (Fig.~\ref{inflation}), which alters the particles' trajectories (Fig.~\ref{travelrat}).
 Overall, the size evolution and trajectories of saliva droplets are imprecisely predicted by current models that neglect the non-uniform distribution of non-volatiles within a droplet (Fig.~\ref{wells}).
-For an ambient humidity below 80\%, internal concentration gradients lead to inflation.
-Particles inflate more in hot and dry environments and less in cold and moist environments.
+For an ambient humidity below 80\%, internal concentration gradients lead to hollow particle formation.
+Particles' hollowness increases more in hot and dry environments and less in cold and moist environments.

 In dry and cold ambients (Fig.~\ref{travelrat}) or if the droplet is large (Fig.~\ref{travelrat_d}), droplets fall to the ground before or shortly after a shell forms on their surface.
 Then, the droplets have a shorter airborne lifetime than known so far.
-However, droplets that suspend long enough to effloresce and dry, inflate, and travel longer and farther.
-Due to inflation, a 75~µm sized droplet exposed to an ambient humidity of 10\% and temperature of 40~°C and a wind velocity of 0.3~m/s can travel up to 84.7~m (Fig.~\ref{travel_het}).
+However, droplets that suspend long enough to effloresce and dry, suspend longer and travel farther.
+Due to hollow particle formation, a 75~µm sized droplet exposed to an ambient humidity of 10\% and temperature of 40~°C and a wind velocity of 0.3~m/s can travel up to 84.7~m (Fig.~\ref{travel_het}).
 However, it falls to the ground within 5~m when the humidity is 80\%.

-The risk of transmission not only depends on the saliva droplets' falling time and traveling distance, but viruses are also sensitive to changes in temperature, humidity, and other environmental factors, and these conditions can affect their ability to survive and spread.
-In dry and cold environments, droplets suspend long, but the viruses are less infectious.
-Contrary, in humid and warm environments, the viruses are more infectious, but the droplets fall fast to the ground (Fig.~\ref{infect}a, b).
-Further, large droplets travel less far but carry more viral copies, while small droplets can travel farther but contain fewer viruses (Fig.~\ref{infect}c, d).